Faculty and Staff

 Rhoda Bernard, Managing Director

 Rhoda Bernard holds a Bachelor of Arts cum laude in government from Harvard University and a Bachelor of Music with academic honors in jazz voice from New England Conservatory.
 She earned both her Master of Education and Doctor of Education degrees from the Harvard Graduate School of Education.
-Bernard regularly presents research at conferences throughout the United States and abroad, and she provides professional development workshops for educators in local, national, and international forums.
+Bernard regularly presents keynote presentations and research at conferences throughout the United States and abroad, and she provides professional development workshops for educators in local, national, and international forums.
 Her work has been published in several book chapters and in numerous journals, including Music Educators Journal; Music Education Research; Action, Criticism, and Theory for Music Education; Mountain Lake Reader; and Arts and Learning Research Journal.
 Bernard has been honored with the Berklee Urban Service Award (2017), the Boston Conservatory Community Service Award (2011), the Boston Conservatory Faculty/Staff Spirit Award (2007), and the Outstanding Dissertation Award, Honorable Mention (Second Place) from the Arts and Learning Special Interest Group of the American Educational Research Association.
-An active arts education advocate, she is the vice chair (chair elect) of the Arts Education Advisory Council of Americans for the Arts, and she serves on their speakers bureau.
+An active arts education advocate, she is the chair of the Arts Education Advisory Council of Americans for the Arts, and she serves on their speakers bureau.
 A vocalist and pianist who specializes in jazz music and Jewish music in Yiddish and Hebrew, she performs regularly with a number of klezmer bands and has recorded two CDs with the band Klezamir.

 Krista Jadro, Consultant